 This goes far beyond construction, though; the frustration and stress of waiting on payment is near-universal.
 In addition to the payroll havoc they can cause, late payments also:

-- pigeon-holes manufacturers into fulfilling orders only up to a certain size, preventing their growth.
+- Pigeon-hole manufacturers into fulfilling orders only up to a certain size, preventing their future growth.

-Invoice factoring is a flexible, low-cost cash flow tool that belongs in every type of company’s financial planning arsenal.
-Sign up for your free FundThrough account today, and we can be there for you when you need us.
+Invoice factoring offers a flexible, low-cost cash flow solution that belongs in every type of company’s financial planning arsenal.
+Sign up for your free FundThrough account today, and we’ll be there for you when you need us.